Skip to content

 What’s the best alternative to Google Voice?
 Say ‘hello’ to OpenPhone

-OpenPhone desktop and mobile apps
+OpenPhone web and desktop apps

-Google Voice for business provides some basic tools for business communications.
-But as you can see, it doesn’t provide much room to grow.
-To even get started, you’ll need to jump through quite a few hoops.
+Just to get started, you’ll need to jump through quite a few hoops.
 Plus, the platform itself hinders team collaboration and is better suited to smaller team use.
-Even if you did want to connect your team to one number, you won’t have access to external integrations beyond Google Workspace apps.
+Even if you want to connect your team to one number, you won’t have access to external integrations beyond Google Workspace apps.

 That’s why hundreds of users have ported their numbers from Google Voice for business to OpenPhone.

 OpenPhone is the modern business phone system built for small businesses and growing teams.
-Our mission is to help small businesses build meaningful customer relationships effortlessly, and in turn, cultivate better working relationships.
+Our mission is to help small businesses build meaningful customer relationships effortlessly and, in turn, cultivate better working relationships.

 Here’s what our users love about OpenPhone and why they made the switch: